CALYazilimKulubu/.github/profile/README.md

 ## About Us

-We are the Çemberlitaş Anatolian High School Software and Cyber Security Club, commonly known as ÇAL SCSC.
+We are the Çemberlitaş Anatolian High School Software and Cyber Security Club, known as ÇAL SCSC.
 Our mission is to teach coding, foster software development skills, and enhance proficiency in various programming languages.

 ## Explore Our Open-Source Lessons!